Which hardware to run Home Assistant on?

 Basic

-In 2025, the most popular basic hardware device is a mini pc with the N100 processor.
-Due to more than enough power to run Home Assistant (and a bunch of addons) smooth on and with the best value for your money.
+As of 2025, the most popular entry-level hardware for Home Assistant is a mini PC with an N100 processor.
+This option offers more than enough power to run Home Assistant smoothly, along with several add-ons, making it the best value for your money.

 Model | N150 | N100 | N97 | N95 |